Home of Welsh Cricket

 In 2012, the ground was listed as one of three venues for the 2013 ICC Champions Trophy alongside the KIA Oval and Edgbaston.
 SWALEC Stadium hosted five matches, including the opening match between India and South Africa, and the semi-final between India and Sri Lanka.

-Getting to the Sophia Gardens Cricket Ground
+Travelling to Sophia Gardens Cricket Ground

 Walking to the Sophia Gardens is a popular choice for many guests.
 The last fifteen minutes of the stroll takes guests along the banks of the River Taff through Bute Park and the grounds of Cardiff Castle.